-South Cottonwood Creek Trail is a 4.4 mile out and back trail located near Gallatin Gateway, MT and is good for all skill levels.
+South Cottonwood Creek Trail is a 4.4 mile out and back trail located near Gallatin Gateway, Montana and is good for all skill levels.
 The trail is primarily used for hiking and is accessible from May until October.

 Nice single track trail, not to many people and was a cool run on a hot day!